2021 ICD-10-CM Code Q34

 Other congenital malformations of respiratory system

-Q34 is a "header" nonspecific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of other congenital malformations of respiratory system.
-The code is NOT valid for the year 2021 for the submission of HIPAA-covered transactions.
+Q34 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of other congenital malformations of respiratory system.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

-Specific Coding for Other congenital malformations of respiratory system
+Specific Coding Applicable to Other congenital malformations of respiratory system

-Header codes like Q34 require more digits to indicate the appropriate level of specificity.
-Consider using any of the following ICD-10 codes with a higher level of specificity when coding for other congenital malformations of respiratory system:
+Non-specific codes like Q34 require more digits to indicate the appropriate level of specificity.
+Consider using any of the following ICD-10-CM codes with a higher level of specificity when coding for other congenital malformations of respiratory system:

 Tabular List of Diseases and Injuries